-Impact of the activity on employment and local development The activities carried out by the Red Eléctrica Group in the different territories undoubtedly have benefits for excisity, patchly that they maintain the continuit undoubtedly have benefits for society, notably that they maintain the continuity and security of electricity supply in conditions of high quality.
+Impact of the activity on employment and local development

+The activities carried out by the Red Eléctrica Group in the different territories undoubtedly have benefits for society, notably that they maintain the continuity and security of electricity supply in conditions of high quality.

-Once again this year, the Red Eléctrica Group's investment has benefitted society due to its dynamic effect on economic activity because, by encouraging production, it leads to an increase in wealth (as measured by GDP) and, as a result, in jobs and tax revenue, which can be used to improve the general wellbeing of society.
+Once again this year, the Red Eléctrica Group's investment has benefitted society due to its dynamic effect on economic activity because, by encouraging production, it leads to an increase in wealth (as measured by GDP) and, as a result, in jobs and tax revenue, which can be used to improve the general well-being of society.
 All this stems not only from the Group's direct investments, but also the increase in activity driven by the circular flows of the economy.